Ryan Harwood

 Ryan Harwood (born 7 August 1991) is a former professional Australian rules footballer who played for the Brisbane Lions in the Australian Football League (AFL).

 Early life

 Harwood played for Glenorchy Football Club in his junior years.
-In 2009 he played for the Tassie Mariners at the 2009 AFL National Under 18 Championships, where he recorded the most clearances of any player, showing promise as an inside midfielder.
-At the 2009 AFL Draft Camp, he recorded one of the best scores in the new kicking test, devised by Nathan Buckley, and he was then selected with the Brisbane Lions' second selection (pick 47 overall) in the 2009 National Draft.
+In 2009 he played for the Tassie Mariners at the 2009 AFL Under 18 Championships, where he recorded the most clearances of any player, showing promise as an inside midfielder.
+At the 2009 AFL Draft Camp, he recorded one of the best scores in the new kicking test, devised by Nathan Buckley, and he was then selected with the Brisbane Lions' second selection (pick 47 overall) in the 2009 National draft.